iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can See Sealed Criminal Records in Iowa?

-Only the record custodian can see sealed criminal records in Iowa.
+Generally, record custodians have access to sealed criminal records in Iowa.
 Like the Department of Public Safety, other private entities and even government agencies must obtain a court order to access sealed criminal records.
 In certain cases, the court may order that a criminal record be unsealed if need be.

 How to Obtain Sealed Records in Iowa